twcau/OfficeSpaceManager/README.md

 │   - See Modules/Utilities/Resolve-OfficeSpaceManagerRoot.ps1 for implementation details.
 │
-├── Invoke-MainMenu.ps1              # Main CLI entry point for all operations ├── [README.md](./README.md)                # Main documentation and usage guide
+├── Invoke-MainMenu.ps1              # Main CLI entry point for all operations ├── Invoke-Verbose.ps1               # Current method for full verbose recording of what is being done │                                      by Invoke-MainMenu.ps1, and logging all output as a text file to:
+│                                      Logs\TerminalVerbose\
+├── [README.md](./README.md)                # Main documentation and usage guide
 ├── [IDEA.md](./IDEA.md)                    # Project vision and rationale
 ├── [KNOWNISSUES.md](./KNOWNISSUES.md)      # Known issues and limitations